 A poured concrete wall is generally a single slab of concrete made from pouring a premixed mixture of cement, gravel, sand and water.
 This mixture has traditionally been poured between two forms that are held together by ties.
 These ties are used as spacers to keep the form constrained to a specific width.

 A crack in your poured concrete foundation can be a serious problem.
-A horizontal crack indicates lower tensile strength than is required to support that wall.
-This is a structural issue.
+A horizontal crack indicates lower tensile strength than is required to support that wall and is often a structural issue.
 A vertical crack can be a structural problem if it has significantly changed in size.
-A non-structural crack, will still have slight movement due to changing soil conditions and thermal changes in the wall itself.
+A non-structural crack will still have slight movement due to changing soil conditions and thermal changes in the wall itself.
 This is why a crack injection on its own will often fail.

 In the early days of pouring concrete they would often use a small block of wood and twisted wire.
-The problem with wood is obvious, it rots, metal can rust, and holes can just leak.
-With newer styles of permanent ties that are snapped off (called snap ties), contractors will hit the tie with a hammer to snap them off, If this done too early, the tie will become loose in the concrete and when the tar that is applied to the outside fails, the tie will leak.
+The problems with these materials are obvious, the wood would rot and the metal would rust, causing leaks.
+Modern permanent ties are called snap ties because a contractor will hit the tie with a hammer to snap them off.
+If this is done too early, the tie will become loose in the concrete and when the tar that is applied to the outside fails, the tie will leak.
 If there is sufficient quantity or access is limited, an Exterior Excavation may be recommended.
 In some cases, we can inject the tie or rod hole with epoxy or urethane.
 Your DryBasements.com Estimator will show the best solution for your home.

 Residents of London and Stratford may qualify for municipal subsidies for the installation of a Backwater Valve on the sanitary drain and/or sump pit and sump pump connected to your drain tile.
-Your Estimator can give you complete details.
+Your DryBasements.com Estimator can give you complete details.